logo

 October 15, 2024

-First Published in The Trainer Magazine, Breeder's Cup Edition
+First Published in the Trainer Magazine, Breeder's Cup Edition

 In an industry that often comes down to the wire, understanding a horse’s performance strengths and weaknesses is crucial when planning their training regimen.
 Training Thoroughbreds isn’t a one-size-fits-all endeavor—factors like racing age, track distance, and surface type are just a few of the things we have to consider.
 Over the years, advances in veterinary care, nutrition, and conditioning have shaped the sport, helping us to produce more competitive horses.
 But imagine tailoring your training plan based on DNA—not just intuition.
 Now, there's an increasing emphasis on a promising tool that enables you to do just that: performance genetics - the ability to shape training, feed, care and success using a horse’s most basic code.